Historical electricity rates

 January 18, 2022 - Fixed Electricity Price

-The Ontario government has announced that electricity prices are to be set at the off-peak price of 8.2 cents per kilowatt-hour, 24 hours per day for 21 days starting January 18, 2022, until the end of day February 7, 2022, for all Regulated Price Plan customers.
+The Ontario government has announced that electricity prices are to be set at the off-Peak price of 8.2 cents per kilowatt-hour, 24 hours per day for 21 days starting January 18, 2022, until the end of day February 7, 2022, for all Regulated Price Plan customers.
 Read the government's news release and our FAQs.

 January 1, 2021 - Fixed Electricity Price